Hot Springs, Montana

 Arrival: You may arrive anytime the afternoon of Sunday, September 10th.
 Options: Fly into Missoula International Airport, where you can rent a car.
 Or we might be able to pick you up for an extra fee if time and space allows (we will NOT have a rental van, just our Honda!).
 Note: We are happy to help you find carpool or rental friends to save gas and costs

-Sunday: We will settle in for an orientation, a meal, and of course a good hot soak, ahhhhhhh
+Sunday: We will settle in for an orientation, dinner by Liz, evening class on the Heart of Healing, and of course a good hot soak.

-Thursday: Morning coffee or tea, then yoga, then Breakfast (included), soaking time, short drive to lake for short hike and possible swim (packed lunch (included), soak time, dinner on your own.
+Tuesday: Morning coffee or tea, then Breakfast (included), soaking time, then drive to Rainbow Lake for swim and short hike to waterfall.
+Lunch and soak at Wild Horse Hot Springs.
+Body movement class, then dinner by Roy.

-Friday: Morning coffee or tea, then yoga, then Breakfast (included), soaking time, then pack up (packed lunch included) and drive to Glacier National Park, staying at KOA in St Marys, East Glacier.
-We will enjoy views enroute, and a hike.
+Friday: Morning soak, coffee or tea, then Breakfast (included), then pack up (packed lunch included) and drive to Glacier National Park, staying at KOA in St Mary’s, East Glacier.
+We will enjoy views enroute, and a hike, dinner out?

-Saturday: Morning coffee or tea, breakfast (included), morning hike, closing ceremony.
+Saturday: Morning coffee or tea, breakfast (included), morning hike, end of trip.

 Note: We encourage you to leave a bit of space at the end, not having to rush off, and ideally leave some time in your schedule Sunday night and Monday, to integrate, settle in to the new you, the next stage of your adventure.